Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 302,539 people, 110,569 houses or apartments, and a median cost of homes of $376,582, Henderson house prices are not only among the most expensive in Nevada, Henderson real estate also is some of the most expensive in all of America.
+With a population of 302,539, 110,569 total housing units (homes and apartments), and a median house value of $376,582, Henderson house prices are not only among the most expensive in Nevada, Henderson real estate also is some of the most expensive in all of America.

 Single-family detached homes are the single most common housing type in Henderson, accounting for 69.86% of the city's housing units.
 Other types of housing that are prevalent in Henderson include large apartment complexes or high rise apartments ( 17.61%), duplexes, homes converted to apartments or other small apartment buildings ( 5.68%), and a few row houses and other attached homes ( 5.48%).

 The most prevalent building size and type in Henderson are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 62.13% owning and 37.87% renting.

 There is a lot of housing in Henderson built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Henderson built between 2000 and later ( 40.07%).
 A lesser amount of the housing stock also hails from between 1940-1969 ( 3.05%).